SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 Alarm Circuit

-- The common contacts of the sealed alarm contacts inside breakers 12-15 are daisy chained together (light black wire shown through each breaker) to power a Sonalert (SA) and illuminate the LED
+- The common contacts of the sealed alarm contacts inside breakers 12-15 are daisy chained together (light black wire drawn through each breaker in diagram) to power a Sonalert (SA) and illuminate the LED

 if one of the breakers trips or is switched off (alarm condition).
 However, the combined alarm signal is wired through an Alarm Cut Off (ACO) switch to silence the thing because there is nothing more irritating and interfering than a loud alarm when trying to isolate a trouble.
 The LED draws your eye to the alarm condition, especially at night.

 NOTE - By convention the exposed contacts of a shunt MUST be installed in the battery return path, so it is at a safe 0V.
-This wiring configuration also ensures the meter measures a "steady" DC current for a PWM charge controller.
+This wiring configuration also ensures the meter measures a "steady" DC current if there is a PWM charge controller.
 See Tech Tip E01.

-• OUTBOARD STARTER / GENERATOR - The outboard starter / generator (6A) is connected directly to the primary buss bars (BB 0) so the starter can draw maximum power from the battery, bypassing the front panel.
-With the engine running the generator automatically charges the battery through the BKR 0.
+• OUTBOARD STARTER / GENERATOR - The outboard starter / generator (6A) is connected directly to the primary buss bars (BB 0) so the starter can draw maximum power from the battery, bypassing the breaker panel.
+With the engine running, the generator automatically charges the battery through the Bkr 0.
 So far I have not seen it necessary to install a breaker in this circuit for the following reasons:

 - The momentary starter switch on the outboard is normally open, creating protection.